una/personal-goals/happy-moments/happy-moments.md

 02/06/2015
 ---
-Oh my god.
 Today was the best day ever.
 One of my coworkers introduced me to Lara Hogan via email, and she later told him that she didn't need an introduction to me -- she's a fan of my work.
-I can't even express how overwhelmingly happy that made me.
+I can't even express how happy that made me.

 02/07/2015
 ---